AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool-guidance.md

-<properties
+---
-    pageTitle="When should an elastic pool be used?" description="An elastic pool is a collection of available resources that are shared by a group of elastic databases.
-This document provides guidance to help assess the suitability of using an elastic pool for a group of databases." services="sql-database"
+title: When should an elastic pool be used?
+description: An elastic pool is a collection of available resources that are shared by a group of elastic databases.
+This document provides guidance to help assess the suitability of using an elastic pool for a group of databases.
-    documentationcenter=""
-    author="CarlRabeler"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="3d3941d5-276c-4fd2-9cc1-9fe8b1e4c96c"
-    ms.service="sql-database"
-    ms.custom="multiple databases"
-    ms.devlang="NA"
-    ms.date="12/19/2016"
-    wacn.date=""
-    ms.author="sstein;carlrab"
-    ms.workload="data-management"
-    ms.topic="get-started-article"
-    ms.tgt_pltfrm="NA" />
+services: sql-database
+documentationcenter: ''
+author: CarlRabeler
+manager: jhubbard
+editor: ''

+ms.assetid: 3d3941d5-276c-4fd2-9cc1-9fe8b1e4c96c
+ms.service: sql-database
+ms.custom: multiple databases
+ms.devlang: NA
+ms.date: 12/19/2016
+wacn.date: ''
+ms.author: sstein;carlrab
+ms.workload: data-management
+ms.topic: get-started-article
+ms.tgt_pltfrm: NA
+---

 # When should an elastic pool be used?
 Assess whether using an elastic pool is cost efficient based on database usage patterns and pricing differences between an elastic pool and single databases.
 Additional guidance is also provided to help in determining the current pool size required for an existing set of SQL databases.

-- For an overview of pools, see [SQL Database elastic pools](/documentation/articles/sql-database-elastic-pool/).
+- For an overview of pools, see [SQL Database elastic pools](./sql-database-elastic-pool.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > Elastic pools are generally available (GA).
 >
 >

 ## Elastic pools
 SaaS developers build applications on top of large scale data-tiers consisting of multiple databases.
 A common application pattern is to provision a single database for each customer.
 But different customers often have varying and unpredictable usage patterns, and it is difficult to predict the resource requirements of each individual database user.
 So the developer may overprovision resources at considerable expense to ensure favorable throughput and response times for all databases.
 Or, the developer can spend less and risk a poor performance experience for their customers.
-To learn more about design patterns for SaaS applications using elastic pools, see [Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database](/documentation/articles/sql-database-design-patterns-multi-tenancy-saas-applications/).
+To learn more about design patterns for SaaS applications using elastic pools, see [Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database](./sql-database-design-patterns-multi-tenancy-saas-applications.md).

 Elastic pools in Azure SQL Database enable SaaS developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.
 Pools enable the developer to purchase elastic Database Transaction Units (eDTUs) for a pool shared by multiple databases to accommodate unpredictable periods of usage by individual databases.
 The eDTU requirement for a pool is determined by the aggregate utilization of its databases.
 The number of eDTUs available to the pool is controlled by the developer budget.
 Pools make it easy for the developer to reason over the impact of budget on performance and vice versa for their pool.
 The developer simply adds databases to the pool, sets the minimum and maximum eDTUs for the databases, and then sets the eDTU of the pool based on their budget.
 A developer can use pools to seamlessly grow their service from a lean startup to a mature business at ever-increasing scale.